remnawave/panel/docs/features/hwid-device-limit.md

 `HWID_DEVICE_LIMIT_ENABLED` - enables device limit restriction.

-`HWID_FALLBACK_DEVICE_LIMIT` - the default device limit that will be used if the a user does not have their own limit set.
+`HWID_FALLBACK_DEVICE_LIMIT` - the default device limit that will be used if a user does not have their own limit set.

 `HWID_MAX_DEVICES_ANNOUNCE` - the message that will be displayed to the user if they exceed the device limit.
 (Header: `announce`)